 Best Retirement Income Fund Examples

-Including all share class types, I found more than 300 retirement income funds.
-To narrow my search, I excluded all front-load and back-load funds, all funds with 12b-1 fees and all funds with expense ratios above 0.50%.
+Including all share class types, we found more than 300 retirement income funds.
+To narrow our search, we excluded all front-load and back-load funds, all funds with 12b-1 fees and all funds with expense ratios above 0.50%.
 This narrowed the selection down to just 15 mutual funds.
-Of those funds, I selected one with a moderate asset allocation and one with a conservative allocation:
+Of those funds, we selected one with a moderate asset allocation and one with a conservative allocation:

 Retirement Income Funds: Vanguard Managed Payout Distribution Focus Fund Investor Shares (VDPFX)